rwijtvliet/yabaipy/README.md

 - If a space has a (non-empty-string) label, it is unique, and does not collide with other possible `SPACE_SEL` identifiers (such as integer numbers or words such as 'prev', 'next', 'first', etc.)

-The latter point is enforced when using the package whenever an unlabeled space is labeled.
+The latter point is enforced when using the package to label an unlabeled space.

 ## Issues with yabai

-- When starting yabai, I cannot access the label a space previously had.
+- (Re)starting yabai: when starting yabai, the label a space previously had is lost.
 I assign labels by looping through the spaces, but if they were in order `'1_files'`, `'3_terminal'`, `'2_www'`, they will be uncorrectly relabeled `'1_files'`, `'2_www'`, `'3_terminal'`.
 This issue is not solved by this package.

 - When moving a space to another display, the order is not always respected.
-If I move space `'2_www'` onto the same display as `'1_files'`, I want it to be inserted after `'1_files'`.
-This package solves that by adding a `sort_display()` function.
+If I move space `'2_www'` onto the same display as `'1_files'` and `'3_terminal'`, I want it to be inserted between them.
+This package solves that by adding a `.sort()` method to the `Display` class.
+From the command line interface, the sorting can be triggered manually.
+Also, when moving a space using the command line interface, the sorting is done afterwards.

 - When moving/refocusing a space, the focus often moves to a different app or window.
 I currently suspect this is due to an issue with Microsoft Teams (which is what gets the focus), and am observing if quitting it resolves the issue.
-If not, this package can be used to get a reference to the active window before changing the space, and refocusing the window afterwards.
-This is not currently implemented.
+Also, the issue seems resolved with the latest Teams version.
+Regardless, this packages can be used to get a reference to the active window before making the change, and refocus the window afterwards.
+This is not currently implemented in the command line interface.

 ## Package details